 Candida auris, an emerging multidrug-resistant fungal pathogen that colonize the human skin causes fatal infections in humans.
 We study how skin microbiota and host defense regulate the colonization and pathogenesis of C. auris.
 Understanding the environmental signals controlling fungal colonization will provide strategies to modulate host and microbial signals to prevent and treat C. auris infections.

 Tharp et al. mSphere, 2023.

 Rising incidence of antimicrobial resistance to the FDA-approved antifungal drugs pose increasing threat to treat multi-drug resistant fungal infections.
-Our lab aims to develop novel therapeutic approaches by (i) Modulating microbiome/metabolites/host defense system and (ii) Develop novel small molecule inhibitors to treat fungal infections (Villa et al. Bioorganic and Medicinal Chemistry Letters.
-2018, Mina et al. Bioorganic and Medicinal Chemistry Letters.
-2019, Weinstock et al. RSC Advances.
-2019 and Lawson et al. Bioorganic Chemistry.
-2020).
+Our lab utilizes in vitro antifungal assays, molecular approaches and mouse models of fungal infection to identify and evaluate the efficacy of novel small molecule inhibitors, antifungal peptides, metabolites and probiotics.
+Villa et al. Bioorganic and Medicinal Chemistry Letters.
+2018, Weinstock et al. RSC Advances.
+2019Mina et al. Bioorganic and Medicinal Chemistry Letters.
+2019, Lawson et al. Bioorganic Chemistry.
+2020 and Dowdy et al. Pathogens and Disease 2022.